Vapes of an e-shisha from Elf Bar on brown background with the air-Q Lab logo.

 The air-Q experiment: How does the air quality change when vaporizing Elf Bars & Co. in the home?

-Our air-Q Lab experiment took place in a living room with about 22 m².
-Before the start of our experiment, we aired the room until 10:30 p.m., so that all values were in the optimal range.
-Afterwards, our test person smoked e-shisha indoors for 20 minutes until about 22:50 with the windows closed.
-The air-Q science was used to observe the following measured values: particulates (PM₁ - PM₂,₅ - PM₁₀), carbon monoxide (CO), humidity (ρ), volatile organic compounds (VOC), oxygen (O₂), carbon dioxide (CO₂) and the air-Q health index.
-In doing so, we had the air meter record the readings even after vaping until 11:30 pm.
-This allowed us to track the development of air quality in the room even after smoking the e-cigarette and to see how long the changed air constituents persisted in the room.
+Our air-Q Lab experiment took place in a living room of around 22 m².
+Before the start of our experiment, the room was ventilated until 10:30 p.m. so that all values were in the optimum range.
+Our test subject then smoked e-shisha indoors with the windows closed for 20 minutes until around 10:50 pm.
+The following measured values were observed with the air-Q science: particulates (PM₁ - PM₂,₅ - PM₁₀), carbon monoxide (CO), humidity (ρ), volatile organic compounds (VOC), oxygen (O₂), carbon dioxide (CO₂) and the air-Q health index.
+We also had the air measuring device record the measured values after vaping until 11:30 pm.
+This allowed us to track the development of the air quality in the room even after smoking the e-cigarette and see how long the changed air components remained in the room.

 How do the readings particulates and carbon monoxide change when vaping Elf Bar and Aromaking?

 Unlike cigarettes or real shishas, where combustion processes cause an increase in carbon monoxide and particulate matter, vaping a disposable e-cigarette only involves vaporization.
-Right at the beginning of the test phase, particulate matter levels for PM 2.5 particles increased slightly from just below 4 μg/m³ to slightly above 4 μg/m³.
-The particulate matter value reached a peak around three-quarters of eleven.
-After that, however, the measured value dropped again and then fluctuated in an alternating increasing and decreasing line.
-In contrast, the particulate matter level of the larger PM10 particles dropped for the time being and also alternately decreased and increased again during the course of the test.
-However, the relatively low baseline value was not significantly exceeded throughout the test, and the average load was 3 μg/m³.
-Accordingly, our study shows that smoking an e-shisha at least avoids the harmful particulates - compared to smoking a conventional cigarette.
+Right at the start of the test phase, particulate matter levels for PM 2.5 particles rose slightly from just under 4 μg/m³ to just over 4 μg/m³.
+The particulate matter value peaked at around three quarters of eleven.
+After that, however, the measured value fell again and then fluctuated in an alternating increasing and decreasing line.
+In contrast, the particulate matter level of the larger PM10 particles initially fell and also alternately decreased and increased again during the course of the test.
+However, the relatively low initial value was not significantly exceeded during the entire test and the average load was 3 μg/m³.
+Our study therefore shows that when smoking an e-shisha, at least the harmful particulates is avoided - compared to smoking a conventional cigarette.

 Diagram development measured value particulates with the air analyzer air-Q

-The air-Q air meter measures the development of particulate matter during vaping.
+The air-Q air measuring device measures the development of particulate matter during vaping.

 In contrast to the small increase in harmful particulate matter, the carbon monoxide content in the room air rose continuously in a stepped line when vaping the e-shisha.
 Shortly before the e-cigarette was ignited, the air-Q detected a carbon monoxide content of just over 2.65 mg/m³.
 By the time the vape went out, CO levels reached 2.725 mg/m³ and rose to 2.77 mg/m³ by the end of the experimental period - an increase of 4.5 percent.
 The average carbon monoxide load was 2.71 mg/m³.